Fresenius Medical Care Sees US Plans for Kidney Disease as Positive

 Professional development is a key reason to engage in clinical trials.
 Participating in cutting-edge research allows principal investigators (PIs) to raise their own professional profiles.

-Finally, adding these new staff members, of course, also enables you to grow your practice, which continues to fuel your office’s reputation as a flourishing, forward-thinking practice.
+And of course, adding these new staff members enables you to grow your practice, which continues to fuel your office's reputation as a flourishing, forward-thinking practice.

 While clinical research may decrease some of the costs of care for the patient and the healthcare system directly, it may also decrease them indirectly.
 Study patients receive more clinical attention than the average patient.
 This increase in interaction generally means higher-quality care and increased patient engagement.
 Studies have shown that patients in clinical studies achieve better outcomes with lower healthcare costs.3,4

 Pharmaceutical industry trials benefit practices financially by providing an additional, direct source of income.
 By effectively negotiating reimbursement rates that cover all the per-patient costs, including start-up costs and overhead, physician practices can benefit from increased income.

 Indirect benefits—including improved physician and patient engagement, greater physician and practice prestige, and decreased staff turnover—further contribute to the business case for clinical research.5

 Furthermore, while kidney disease patients are interested in clinical research studies, they lack access.
 Patients are attracted to medical practices with a reputation for offering cutting-edge care and having advanced experience with newly approved drugs and devices.